earthly/earthly/docs/guides/podman.md

 ```

 ### crun: open executable: Permission denied: OCI permission denied
-This can happen when you are trying to attempting to run a binary without the execution permission.
+This can happen when you are attempting to run a binary without the execution permission; for example, as part of an ENTRYPOINT command.
 https://github.com/containers/podman/issues/9377
 https://github.com/signalwire/freeswitch/pull/1748